FIZEMO/FIZEMO/README.md

     git clone https://github.com/FIZEMO/FIZEMO.git
   2. Install all the necessary dependencies contained in **Packages needed before program execution** section
+  3. Customize the `config.json` file in the `./configuration` catalog according to your needs: you will find how to do this in the following sections.
+  4. Put the signals you want to process as csv files into the `./signals` folder
-  3. How to run the program:
+  5. How to run the program:
       - If one runs program from developer tool like PyCharm:
         1. Set configuration parameter (command line parameters) as the path to configuration file (For PyCharm: Run->Edit Configurations and write in Parameters field the path to configuration file, for example "./configuration/config.json")
       - If one runs program from command line (for Windows users):